College commuting cycling gear

 A little bottle of chain lube kept in your room is a super smart move.
 With a $10-$11 bottle of lubricant, you can vastly extend the life of a chain, which can cost over $25 by itself.
 A quick application every few weeks will help clear the road grime out of your chain, and reduce noise and wear on your chain and cassette.

 This one should be on anyone’s list.
-Being intelligent and mindful with and on your bike will reward you.
+Being intelligent and mindful of and on your bike will reward you.
 Wear a bicycle helmet, avoid using headphones, and be smart about sharing the road with cars.
 When you are locking up, be careful about where and how you lock your bike up.
-At minimum you should be running a cable or U-lock through the front wheel and the central triangle of the bike frame.
+At minimum, you should be running a cable or U-lock through the front wheel and the central triangle of the bike frame.
 The item you lock to should be sturdy as well.
 Most racks or railings you come across will be suitable, but sometimes they won’t be.
-Story time: I locked my bike up at the Baltimore Amtrak station overnight.
+Storytime: I locked my bike up at the Baltimore Amtrak station overnight.
 I came back to find myself bikeless.
 The auxiliary rack I had locked my bike to was only secured to the cement with junky bolts which had been cut overnight and the bikes had been taken off.
 Most properly installed bike racks will be more securely fastened.
 If you need to lock up overnight, then try to find something sturdy, and preferably well lit, to lock to.